Octopus on Black Risotto at Play, Food & Wine in Ottawa.

 The octopus, unfortunately, was not quite up to this establishment’s usual standard, which is generally excellent.
 It was, to be honest, at less than peak freshness and it had been overcooked to the point that the texture had suffered.

 The Saffron Mayo, which appears as the yellow blobs in the above picture, tasted quite nice when taken alone but the flavor was so delicate that it got completely lost as an accompaniment to everything else.
 The Cipollini, which are a bit hard to see in the picture, were very nice, but I am not entirely sure what they were.
 Cipollini is a generic Italian name for small onions, but it also refers to the bulb of a particular sort of hyacinth that is also eaten in some Mediterranean cuisines.
-In any event, what I was served in this dish was lightly pickled and it lent a nice tangy counterpoint to the other flavors.
+In any event, whatever it was I was served in this dish was lightly pickled and it lent a nice tangy counterpoint to the other flavors.

-It was the rice, though, that stole the show for me, not the least because it is the first time I have ever tasted this black variety.
+It was the rice, though, that stole the show for me, not the least because it was the first time I have ever tasted this black variety.
 It was served, ostensibly, as a Risotto, but it was quite dry and much closer to the way I cook Risotto rather than the creamy, nearly soupy, consistency it generally has.
 The grains were very small and short, being almost spherical, and the flavor was lovely with a rich nuttiness over a faintly earthy backdrop.
-The texture was also very pleasant and had a chewy quality to it that you don’t commonly get in most rice varieties.
+The texture was also very pleasant, and it had a chewy quality to it that you don’t commonly get in most rice varieties.
 The appearance is a bit alarming, perhaps, but I thought it made a very nice bed for the rather disappointing octopus…